-A drug residue test picks up trace amounts of illicit drugs from many sources and can positively identify the presence even when invisible.
+A drug residue test detects trace amounts of illicit drugs from many sources and can positively identify the presence even when invisible.
 Testing the workplace for signs of residue drugs is a simple process and can be used for testing surfaces, clothing, computer keyboards, bags, purses, automobiles and more.

-Features & Benefits: Results appear in seconds, detects many different narcotics drugs, simple to use and easy to interpret.
+Features & Benefits: Results appear in seconds, detect many different narcotics drugs, simple to use and easy to interpret.

 ○ What is the best drug test for use at home?

 This is by far the most popular method of drug testing at home.
 Dip-card drug test kits are easy to administer in your bathroom.
 One device can detect up to thirteen drugs simultaneously.
 The most popular varieties come in 5 and 10-panels, identifying 5 or 10 drugs simultaneously.
 These kits are also available with a specimen validity to check integrity, ensuring the urine sample was not contaminated or tampered with by the donor.